 O v P (Jurisdiction Under Children Act 1989 Sch 1) EWHC 2425 (Fam) - Eleri assisted John Stocker in representing the Official Solicitor as amicus curiae in a case concerning jurisdiction to entertain an application under Schedule 1 for financial provision filed 11 years previously.

-1GC Family Law is pleased to announce that we are again ranked as a leading set in Children Public and Private Law in the 2021 edition of Legal 500.
+1GC Family Law is pleased to announce that we are again ranked as a leading set in Family (Including Divorce and Financial Remedy) in the 2022 edition of Legal 500.

 Chambers and Partners